danielzaiser91/best_posts/README.md

  - Users like to scroll, so maybe add a scrollfeature that lets you scroll through all posts vertically one by one
  - better touch device support
  - dont show enlarge button when it wont have an effect
+ - localization (translate to en)
+ - Datenschutzanpassungen für youtube cookies
+ - Fallback for empty discussion texts, if topic is in title instead
+ - option to autoplay gifs on thumbnail
+ - add Unittests for evertything and connect repository to an automated ci tool (like travis for example)

 # Changelog: